betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 A number of H7 improvements and fixes were implemented.

-thanks @SteveCEvans, @blckmn, @karatebrot, @sugark
+thanks: SteveCEvans, unit(freasy), blckmn, karatebrot, sugark, haslinghuis, tbolin, bkleiner

 ## 15 Other Changes and fixes

+- liaison with manufacturers: sugark, unit
+- discord: unit, rabbitAmbulance, vitroid, limonspb,
+- user support: Vitroid, nerdCopter, BrandonBakedBeans, V-22, HRoll, hypOdermic, TechNinja, Darkmann, ctzsnooze, Sek101, ZogBarr, Steve Fisher, PIDToolBoxGuy, ASDojani, haslinghuis
+- extra testing: rabbitAmbulance, xxXyz, sek101
 - Launch Control is now a standard option
 - an issue where a sensor that was not enabled on power was incorrectly saved as not being enabled by the user
-- DShot Telemetry now independent of RPM Filtering, fixing minor related issues including dynamic idle
+- DShot Telemetry now independent of RPM Filtering, fixing minor related issues including dynamic idle: ctzsnooze,
+- Extended DShot telemetry: danielMosquera, haslinghuis
+- ICM42605 added to list of gyros with overflow protection: tbolin
 - DShot code stability improvements
+- kaaak: Limonspb
 - improved support for higher ESC telemetry voltage readings
 - less likely to have issues where a connected radio Tx could affect DFU
 - stops softSerial adversely affecting USB on F411